baltm604/pythonapi/readme.md

+#Notes on learning python api code and testing
+## To Date
+*Installed flask, falcon, and waitress packages to pythong.
+## Current:
-Notes on learning python api code and testing installed flask, falcon, and waitress packages to pythong. comparing and learning how to use both frameworks.
+*comparing and learning how to use both frameworks.